-Last Updated on April 7, 2021 by Mary Pressler
+Last Updated on November 6, 2023 by Mary Pressler

-Understanding TDU Charges
+Understanding TDU Charges in Texas

 If you compare electricity rates in Texas, you will notice differences from city to city.
 Texas has a deregulated power sector, and you can choose your electricity provider – the company who supplies the kilowatt-hours.
 However, that energy must be delivered from power plants to consumers, and specific companies are in charge of the power grid in each region.